MultiSafepay/docs/content/guides/getting-started/_index.md

 Welcome to MultiSafepay.
 We break down barriers and remove obstacles for commerce by providing smart payment solutions.
 Our core services allow you to accept payments, manage transactions and stimulate online sales.
 On top of that, we provide a suite of tools to boost conversion rates, create the perfect checkout experience and gain financial insights.

-With this guide, you will process your first payment in five easy steps.
+You can start processing payments in five easy steps:

 {{< br >}}

 ## Step 1: Create a test account
 To create a test account, follow these steps:
 1. Fill out the signup form to [create a free test account](https://testmerchant.multisafepay.com/signup)
-2. Open the e-mail containing your **security code**
+2. Open the email containing your **security code**
-3. [Log in](https://testmerchant.multisafepay.com/) using the **security code** provided in the e-mail
+3. [Log in](https://testmerchant.multisafepay.com/) using the **security code** provided in the email

 With a test account: